SLC Punk!: Critical reception

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 62% on 34 reviews, with an average rating of 5.6/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 65% on 57 reviews.
 The website's critics consensus reads: "Merging anarchic spirit with straightforward melodrama, SLC Punk is a hit-and-miss odyssey of youthful rebellion elevated by Matthew Lillard's dramatically potent star turn."
 Metacritic assigned the film a weighted average score of 50 out of 100, based on 21 critics, indicating "mixed or average reviews".

 Roger Ebert of the Chicago Sun-Times gave the film three-out-of-four stars, praising Lillard's performance and writing that the film offers "a little something there for all of us".
 Janet Maslin, writing for The New York Times, called the film "likable for its outlandishness, less so when it shows a self-important streak".
 Dennis Harvey of Variety called it "energetic but poorly structured", writing that the film "doesn't quite grasp how its slick, flashy package undermines any actual punk cred".
 Nathan Rabin of The A.V.
 Club wrote that "S.L.C.
 Punk! takes a potentially fascinating subject and reduces it to a mawkish compendium of film-festival clichés".
 David Luty of Film Journal International wrote a mostly negative review of the film, stating that it "cannot quite reach the richer depths it grasps for, because it doesn't have the material to support the large dramatic distance Stevo has to travel".